-The online provision, delivered via a remote campus team, has grown significantly and maintained its high quality, enabling individuals from diverse backgrounds and potential barriers to learning from across the country to enter or progress through education.
-The curriculum offer includes Access to Higher Education, GCSE English and Mathematics and Distance Learning courses.
+The online provision, delivered via a remote campus team, has grown significantly, and maintained its high quality, enabling individuals from diverse backgrounds and with potential barriers to learning from across the country to enter or progress through education.
+The curriculum offer includes Access to Higher Education, English and mathematics (Functional Skills and GCSE qualifications), Professional and Distance Learning courses in Business, Health and Social Care, Digital, and Counselling.